tiagodusilva/PROG-Project-2/README.md

 		thorough, crosschecking pack Ids and Client VATs with each other.
 As an example, if a client has a registered a pack that is missing from the packFile, the program will detect it and abort execution.
+	- Everytime an error occurs while reading a file, the program indicates the line and file where they were found, as well as another more detailed message containing a hint about the error.
 	- As our printPack methods automatically included a version where they showed all Packs or only available Packs, we included both in the final menu.
 As a result all the filters (destination and dates) can be applied to either all or only